What Exactly Nicotine Is?

 Situations that trigger the urge to smoke

-There are many situations that trigger the urge to smoke, however, if a person is highly addicted to smoking, they are easily triggered, even by smell.
+Many situations trigger the urge, however, if a person is highly addicted to smoking, they are easily triggered even by smell.

 Here are common situations that can wake up your urge to smoke.